-- Slow down!
-How you drive can save you a lot of money on fuel.
-So, change those gears often.
-Remember, the higher the gear the less fuel you will use!
+- Slow down: how you drive can save you a lot of money on fuel, so change those gears frequently.
+Remember, the higher the gear, the less fuel you will use.

 4. Look after your car

-Vehicle health checks and services are compulsory if you want to avoid breakdowns or accidents.
-Just like your medical health, vehicle health must be well-kept if you want your car to last for a long time.
+Vehicle health checks and services are essential if you want to avoid breakdowns and unwanted bills.
+Just like your medical health, the condition of your car must be well-kept if you want it to last for a long time.

-- If you educate yourself on how to fix minor issues such as checking tyre pressure and oil levels, you can save yourself the hassle of forking out for easily preventable mechanical problems that may stop you from passing your MOT.
+- Educate yourself on how to fix minor issues such as checking tyre pressure and oil levels: this can help you save yourself the hassle of forking out for easily preventable mechanical problems that may stop you from passing your MOT test.